 A conceptual sketch of the proposed subdivision or site plan is not required but is strongly recommended as an option which may help expedite the review of an application.
 The submission of a conceptual sketch affords the applicant the opportunity to discuss the proposal in its formative stages and receive the advice of the Land Use Administrator relative to procedural requirements and applicable ordinance provisions.
 The applicant shall submit two (2) copies of the sketch along with a completed application form.
-The conceptual sketch should contain sufficient information accurately depicted in order to permit the Land Use Administrator shall return a marked up copy of the sketch plat/plan to the applicant depicting any comments and recommendations.
+The conceptual sketch should contain sufficient information accurately depicted in order to permit the Land Use Administrator to responsively and responsibly be of assistance.
+The Land Use Administrator shall return a marked up copy of the sketch plat/plan to the applicant depicting any comments and recommendations.
 The second copy and accompanying application form will be retained for filing.